Arafal21/XJournal/README.md

 ## 🔥 6.
 Planned features:

+1. Tests
+2. Cleaning inputs in calendar modals after actions
-1. In some places in app where ModalActionButton is used - useFormStatus is not yet supported.
+3. In some places in app where ModalActionButton is used - useFormStatus is not yet supported.
-2. Accessibility Improvements
+4. Accessibility Improvements
-3. Presence Page.
+5. Presence Page.
-4. Switch to European 1-6/US A-F grades system (now only european)
+6. Switch to European 1-6/US A-F grades system (now only european)
-5. Last login feature in Admin Panel.
+7. Last login feature in Admin Panel.
-6. Real time chat with socket.io or/and video chat.
+8. Real time chat with socket.io or/and video chat.
-7. AI feature.
+9. AI feature.

 ## Contributing